 Why Videos Aren’t Indexed in Google?

-Main reason Google will not index a video is due to video not following Google Video Publishing guidelines.
-Furthermore, the website must also follow Google search essential guidelines for content to be indexed by Google search engine.
+Main reason Google will not index a video is due to website not following Google search essential guidelines and also Video Publishing guidelines.
+Furthermore, the website must also follow all of Google’s guidelines including content quality guidelines.

 How-to Get Embedded YouTube Videos Indexed